nguyenbrandonm/nguyenbrandonm/README.md

 <!-- ====== PROFESSIONAL INFO ====== -->
 ## #whoami

-Hello, I'm Calx0r.
+Hello, I’m Brandon (Calx0r).

 I came up administering and operating command-and-control systems where reliability, access, and timing mattered.
-That background shapes how I approach offensive security today, focusing on understanding systems end-to-end, validating vulnerabilities, and testing how software behaves when assumptions break.
+That background shapes how I approach offensive security today, focusing on understanding systems end-to-end, validating vulnerabilities and testing how software behaves when assumptions break.

 Methodical.
 Adaptable.
 Calm at the console.